zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 /* Create balance task  */
 task("balance", "Get token balance from a network")
-    /* Add `from` parameter indication the used network which is either avax or subnet */ .addParam("from", "Network to burn from")
+    /* Add `from` parameter indication the used network which is either avax or subnet */ .addParam("from", "Network to get balance from")
 	.setAction(async (taskArgs, hre) => {
 		await balance(taskArgs.from).catch((error) => {
 			console.error(error);